hegeduspf/pdf_to_excel/README.md

         - Depending on the value of the delete_images config variable, an image for each page of the PDF.
             - By default, the config variable delete_images is set to False, so these images will be saved to the output directory.
             - If delete_images is set to True, the images will be deleted and the Excel file will be the only output of the program.
+        - Depending on the value of the delete_pdfs config variable, multiple PDF files for a particular range of pages split out from the original file.
+            - By default, the config variable delete_pdfs is set to False, so these PDFs will be saved to the output directory.
+            - If delete_pdfs is set to True, the PDFs will be deleted and the Excel file will be the only output of the program.